nzhanglab/nzhanglab.github.io/pages/team.md

 description: List of Lab Members
 ---

-**We are looking for motivated and talented students from Statistics, Biology, Computer Science, Bioinformatics, or similar fields.
+**We are always looking for motivated and talented students from Statistics, Biology, Computer Science, Bioinformatics, or similar fields.
 [Contact Nancy](mailto:nzh@wharton.upenn.edu) if you are interested, please include your CV and brief research statement.**

 <br/>